Valley Fever (cont.)

 Where can one find more information on valley fever?

-In California, Kern County has in 2013 developed a web site devoted to valley fever because it is endemic.
+In California, Kern County developed a web site in 2013 devoted to valley fever because it is endemic.
 People who live there have about a 1%-3% chance per year of becoming infected.

 CDC.gov.
 Valley Fever: Awareness is the Key. <http://www.cdc.gov/features/valleyfever/http://www.cdc.gov/features/valleyfever/>.